 - LED light strings and BioLite PowerLight Mini

-- GOOLOO power bank and jump-starter.
-Luckily I don't have to jump start the van every day, but I do use the power bank to keep things charged.
+- Portable jump starter.
+Luckily I don’t have to jump start the van every day, but I do use the power bank to keep things charged.

 - JBL Xtreme speaker because I always have music or a podcast on.
 Doubles as a power bank backup.

 How about things you brought with you that you ended up never or rarely using?

 Hmm, I have to think back to the first few months for this one.
 I know I tried to bring too many clothes in the beginning, especially sharing the space with my ex-partner.
 I definitely got rid of a lot of clothing after just a few weeks.
 Same with dishes; you really only need one, maybe two, of anything.
 I bought this funny trash can, dry bag thing that we never used, except for camping.
 We also bought a camp shower that I don’t think we used once because it was never near as hard to find a place to wash ourselves as we thought it would be.